 These Epson printers provide competitive quality for resolution, speed, connectivity, and variable formats.
 Plus, they sit in a highly budgeted price range, so everyone, whether their work is for the small office, business enterprises, industries, or even for home use, can afford them.
-Epson has just launched the sublimation-ready printer in November 2020, under the SureColor series–the F170 with 5 others industrial units.
+Epson has just launched the sublimation-ready printer in November 2020, under the SureColor series–the F170 with 5 other industrial units.
 And till now, all the remaining products come with pigmented inks that need to be replaced with third-party sublimation ink to breathe in the printer.

 - 1 8 of the Best Epson Sublimation Printers:

-- 2 Best SureColor Epson for Sublimation
+- 2 Best SureColor Epson for Sublimation in 2023

 - 2.1 1.
 SureColor F170 | well-budgeted sublimation printer

 - 2.2 2.
 Epson SureColor F10070H – Best Epson Industrial Dye-Sublimation Printer

 - 3 Best Epson Printers for Sublimation (Convertible)

 - 3.1 Convertible Epson EcoTank models